-At the 17th CITES Conference of the Parties (CoP) in 2016, nine African countries3 proposed the African Lion Panthera leo (hereafter 'lion') be transferred from Appendix II to Appendix I due to concerns that the species' wild population was declining and the international trade increasing (CITES, 2016).
-Not all range States supported the proposal, but Parties worked constructively to reach a compromise which consisted of retaining the lion in Appendix II with an annotation restricting commercial trade to only parts from captive-bred lions from South Africa (subject to an annual quota) (Figure 1).
+At the 17th CITES Conference of the Parties (CoP) in 2016, nine African countries[§] proposed the African Lion Panthera leo (hereafter 'lion') be transferred from Appendix II to Appendix I due to concerns that the species' wild population was declining and the international trade increasing (CITES, 2016).
+Not all range States supported the proposal, but Parties worked constructively to reach a compromise which consisted of retaining the lion in Appendix II with an annotation (Figure 1).